pschimmel/ES.Tools/Documentation/Utilities.md

 ### Methods

-**IsInDesignMode**
+**IsDesignTime**

-Returns a boolean value defining if the current code runs in a WPF designer or not.
+Returns a boolean value defining if the current code runs in the WPF designer or not.